What did you see?

 Trip hazard – Bench outside of Stepan Chemistry had steel frame protruding.

 Solution – Contacted Facilities to report problem and requested bench be repaired ASAP.
 Completed in a couple of days.

 I-SAW reports can apply to anything you may see on campus from trip hazards in other buildings, safety concerns in a lab.
-If you see a situation in which someone may be hurt, call 1-ISAW (631-ISAW) or email the program at email@example.com to get it addressed.
+If you see a situation in which someone may be hurt, call 1-ISAW (631-ISAW) or email the program at firstname.lastname@example.org to have it addressed.